-This was reversed, and the permanent residents were also released, when US policy changed.
+34This was reversed, and the permanent residents were also released, when US policy changed.
 (Al-Rawi and others vs Secretary of State for Foreign and Commonwealth Affairs and another [2006] EWHC (Admin) 972, [2006] EWCA Civ 1279.
-The Irish Free State became the Republic of Ireland and left; Malaya became part of Malaysia, and

 35 The Irish Free State became the Republic of Ireland and left; Malaya became part of Malaysia, and Newfoundland became part of Canada.
 Tanganyika and Zanzibar merged as Tanzania; Zimbabwe was suspended and then withdrew.
 In 1961, South Africa withdrew from the Commonwealth because of pressure against its then apartheid policies, and the Commonwealth also participated in sanctions against the regime (Commonwealth Accord on South Africa October 1985), before the ending of apartheid and the rejoining of South Africa in 1994.
-Applications to join the Commonwealth have been made by Rwanda, Sudan, Algeria, Madagascar, Yemen and the Palestinian National Authority.
+Applications to join the Commonwealth have been made by Sudan, Algeria, Madagascar, Yemen and the Palestinian National Authority; Mozambique and Rwanda have joined.